Joshuatanderson/resume/README.md

 This is my resume.
-Simply download, and view!
+Simply click on it, and view!